 - Certificate Programs.
 One-year programs such as welding techniques or welding fitter are intended to fast-track students into their apprenticeships with an overview of welding techniques (such as gas metal arc welding and shielded metal arc welding) and welding equipment operation, as well as skills in blueprint reading and sketching.

 - Diploma Programs.
 Two-year diploma programs, such as welding technician or inspection programs, will give students a broader depth of knowledge in the field before they begin their apprenticeships.
 They will still learn all the welding skills in certificate programs, but will also focus on trade practices and job planning skills that will help them advance in the industry.

 Graduates with work experience will also be able to apply for welding certification with the Ontario Association of Certified Engineering Technicians and Technologists (to become a certified engineering technician).

 Welding diploma and certificate programs require an Ontario Secondary School Diploma (OSSD) or equivalent, which may include a grade 12 English and grade 12 mathematics credit.
 Additional mathematics courses may be required.

-Note: Before commencing an apprenticeship, students must register with the Ministry of Advanced Education and Skills Development.
+Note: Before commencing an apprenticeship, students must register with the Ministry of Training, Colleges and Universities.

 Welding Jobs and Salaries